EkenoSamson/Learning-Robots/README.md

 # **Robot Learning: Training for Robotic Tasks**

 This project explores imitation learning techniques using **Robomimic** and **Robosuite** to train robotic agents for object manipulation tasks.
-The experiments are conducted on different datasets using different models and the learning performance evaluated under varying conditions.
+The experiments are conducted on different datasets using different models and the learning performances are evaluated under varying conditions.

 ---